-Join Steve Caplin for an in-depth discussion in this video Adding new artwork, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Adding new artwork, part of Photoshop: Creating Perspective.

 As well as working with elements already in the picture, we can add new images if …we like.
 Let's hide the door we added earlier, …after all it's on a separate layer, and let's add a for sale sign. …So I'll make a new layer and I'll call it for sale. …And we'll start with a Marquee tool.
 We'll draw out a rectangular area and …fill it with white.
 Let's add some lettering. …I'll choose red as the foreground color and I'll type in for sale, and move that down.…